 He also claimed “the original, prototypical and archetypal situation in the Garden, prior to the coming of Sin, is still one in which the man has a priestly authority and responsibility that the woman does not.”
-I told him to be careful with teaching assumptions which are not in scripture, to which he answered with the comment that I quote from in red in this article.
+I told him to be careful with teaching assumptions which are not in scripture, to which he answered with the comment that I quote from (the red letters) in this article.

 That the woman didn’t receive the commandment directly can be deduced from a careful reading of the text.

 I will leave my readers to decide, after seeing his reasoning, if his deductions are correct.
 For now, I will only point out that he admits to teaching deductions, not the Bible itself.
 When we do that, we should be honest and admit we are not teaching the Bible.

 “First, whenever the actual giving of the command is referred to, it is referred to as something that is given to the man alone, before the woman was created”